What is clamped betta fins

 How to Treat Clamped Fins

-It is also advised to change 25 to 50 percent of the water in the aquarium.
-It helps to get rid of bacteria and also balancing the PH level of the tank.
-Some medication recommends waiting some time before changing the water because the medication can be removed from the water after it has done its job.
+It is also advised to change between twenty-five percent to fifty percent of the clean water in the tank.
+This is also efficient in getting rid of bacteria and also balancing the PH level of the tank.
+Some medication recommends waiting for sometime before carrying out the water changing process, this is because when the water is changed immediately, the applied medication will be washed away.
+But when it is changed after, the medication and other effects are washed away after the medication has reached efficacy.